 Continue to the end of the row alternating SC and HDC and changing colors.
 After the 1st row, it becomes pretty easy as you can see where to start with a new color.
 The 1st row is the only one where you have to count stitches.

 Crochet 10 rows and make sure your squares are as close to perfect as possible.
-If not, you may adjust a number of rows before you switch to a new color combination.
+If not, you may adjust the number of rows before you switch to a new color combination.
 For my crochet baby blanket pattern, 10 rows were perfect.

 As you can see, it is a very easy crochet blanket stitch: you are alternating two basic crochet stitches – SC and HDC.
 But as a result, you have an interesting textured blanket that has a warm and dense fabric structure.